 - Better ranking in search engine results than other personal web pages

-- Broader dissemination to enhances professional visibility and impact
+- Broader dissemination to enhance professional visibility and impact

 - Usage tracking with download reports